raleel/cfi-srd-pt/0006_Money_and_Equipment.md

 ### Ranged Weapon Ammunition

 Weapons such as bows and crossbows use ammunition to deliver damage.
-Arrows, bolts, darts, and bullets can be made by anyone with the appropriate craft. skill, for example Craft.
+Arrows, bolts, darts, and bullets can be made by anyone with the appropriate Ofício. skill, for example Ofício.
 (Fletcher) for arrows, if the appropriate raw materials and a suitable work area or workshop are available for the task.
 All ammunition is sold in quantities totaling 1 'Thing.'

 ##### Ranged Weapon Ammunition